We often tend to take our website menu titles for granted. But shouldn't we think more carefully about how we word them?

 Have you noticed how some businesses cram bucketloads of testimonials on a single web page?
 It all looks over the top, don’t you think?
 Be honest – do you ever trudge through them all?
 I don’t – not ever.
 My response is usually, ‘OK – I get it.
 You’re brilliant.
 Let’s move on’.
 So - for testimonials to be effective, how should we use them?

 Shops.
 Remember them?
-Their fascias - the signs above the door - were always reckoned to be pretty important.
-It's just the same with your Home Page banner.
-Design it with care.
-Make it attractive.
-Make it relevant.
+Those places in town where you used to get stuff?
+Above the window, they had fascias.
+These were always reckoned to be pretty important - a vital part of enticing passers-by to drop in and browse.
+They were like your Home Page banner.
+Both need to be designed with care.
+Both must be attractive.
+Both must be relevant.
 Remember - your banner serves one single purpose - to persuade your visitors to explore your wonderful website.